 As mentioned before, your website should contain a link to your affiliate program in a prominent place.
 Another alternative is to build a separate landing page that provides information, offer incentives, and gets sign-ups.

 Your blog is also a part of your website where you can promote your affiliate program and speak to prospective affiliates.
+You should attain some basic info on how to start a blog before applying for an affiliate program on it.
 Besides offering tips and solutions for any problems they might have, you can also insert a link to your affiliate program in your articles or mention that you want to help your readers to earn money by becoming affiliates.

 Use Online Ads